Turja-Roy/raytrace-xe-flashlamp-fiber/README.md

 - Full refraction at each lens surface (Snell's law)
 - Acceptance testing at fiber based on NA and position

-**Note**: Despite the historical filename `raytrace_monte-carlo.py`, this uses stratified sampling rather than pure Monte Carlo.
+**Note**: The code uses stratified sampling rather than pure Monte Carlo.
 Only radial positions are randomized; angular positions and ray directions are deterministic.
+Historical files have been renamed from `raytrace_monte-carlo.*` to `raytrace_stratified.*` to reflect this.

 ### Atmospheric Absorption